-Before a messy flatmate turns into an enemy, remember: communication is your best friend.
-And by communication, I don’t mean passive aggressive notes surreptitiously pinned to your roomies door in the middle of the night.
-I mean good old-fashioned conversation.
+Before a messy flatmate turns into Public Enemy No. 1, remember: communication is your best friend.
+And by communication, we don’t mean passive aggressive notes surreptitiously pinned to your flatmate’s door in the middle of the night.
+We mean good old-fashioned conversation.

 When you live in a shared space, don’t assume that your idea of ‘clean and tidy’ is universal.
 What’s acceptable to one person may not be enough for another.
-The soap scum in the shower that drives your flatmate crazy might not bother you.
-And the clutter on the coffee table that infuriates you might not faze them at all.
+The soap scum in the shower that drives you crazy might not bother your flatmate and your clutter on the coffee table that doesn’t faze you could infuriate them.

 Are you nifty with a scrubbing brush but useless with a mop?
 There will be some chores that you enjoy doing more than others.
 Make sure that the roster reflects each flatmate’s strengths and partialities.

 Sharing a house or apartment is an economic necessity for most, so hiring a cleaner may sound like a luxury.
 But if you are pooling resources, the expense is quite affordable – especially when you think about the money that you will save on cleaning products.
-A site such as Airtasker may help you find trusted cleaning services in your local area.
+Sharing-economy platforms like Airtasker may help you find trusted cleaning services in your local area.